-Next, download the "DEBIAN-8A-xxx.vdl" file from the Syslogic web page to your PC (requires ~1.5 GB of free HDD space); the write permission on the file must be re-enabled afterwards.
+Next, download the "DEBIAN9-8A-64\v1.0.vdi" file from the Syslogic web page to your PC (requires $\sim$ 2.5 GB of free HDD space).
 After starting the VirtualBox, click on the "new"-button on the left top to create a new virtual computer.
 Choose the .vdi file as a virtual SATA disk.
 Now launch the virtual computer by clicking on the "Show" button.